Skipstone/Skipstone/README.md

 # Skipstone

-Skipstone is a fully featured universal media player remote watch app for the Pebble Smartwatch to control media players such as Plex, VLC, and XBMC.
+Skipstone is a fully featured universal media player remote watch app for the Pebble Smartwatch to control media players such as Plex, VLC, XBMC, and WDTV.

 ### Table of Contents
 * [Plex](#plex)